hannesill/vitrine/README.md

 ## Why Vitrine

 Research happens in code.
 But results scatter across terminal output, notebook cells, and lost matplotlib windows.
-Vitrine gives every result a permanent home — a chronological journal that captures not just what was produced, but why.
+Vitrine gives every result a permanent home — a chronological log that captures not just what was produced, but why.

 **One function, many types.** DataFrames become paginated tables with server-side sort and search via DuckDB.
 Plotly figures render interactively.
 Matplotlib figures convert to SVG.
 Strings render as markdown.
 Dicts become key-value cards.
 Images display natively.